hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 ## How the extension works

 The extension inserts DPI call hooks into the generated model automatically.
 Without automation, manually adding DPI calls and the surrounding logic becomes tedious when many signals are involved.
-Our extension modifies Verilator to insert the required statements automatically.
+Our extension modifies Verilator to insert the required statements for us.

 We implement this by transforming Verilator's Abstract Syntax Tree (AST) during compilation to C++.
 Transformations include duplicating modules when needed (so the tool can select between original and hook‑inserted versions), adding variables and helper functions, creating additional assignments, and inserting a hook trigger that forces the DPI call even when the original model output has not changed.
 Because the trigger relies on timing behavior, the `--timing` flag must be used when running Verilator.
 The hook insertion can be enabled by the user with the `--insert-hook` flag when building.